ucsc/twentyeleven-ucsantacruz/README.md

 ## Deployment

-Running `gulp build` will compile the **twentyeleven-ucsc** theme files into a zip archive that you can manually upload to your Wordpress site through the web interface.
+Running `gulp build` will compile the **twentyeleven-ucsantacruz** theme files into a zip archive that you can manually upload to your Wordpress site through the web interface.